 Centers for Disease Control and Prevention (CDC) - FAQs - COVID-19

 The CDC says: Coronaviruses are generally thought to be spread from person-to-person through respiratory droplets.
 Currently, there is no evidence to support transmission of COVID-19 associated with food.
 Before preparing or eating food it is important to always wash your hands with soap and water for 20 seconds for general food safety.
 Throughout the day wash your hands after blowing your nose, coughing or sneezing, or going to the bathroom.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

-- Sleep restfully and adequately.
+- Sleeping restfully and adequately.

 - Stay hydrated.

-- Eat fresh nutritious whole foods.
+- Eat fresh nutritious foods.

-- Supplement when needed, Vitamin D3, a quality liquid multivitamin with antioxidants, and Omega-3 fatty acids.
+- Supplement when needed: Vitamin D3, a quality liquid multivitamin with antioxidants, and Omega-3 fatty acids.
 Talk to Dr. Christopher about these supplements.